Everything You Must Know About UAE’s Central Bank Digital Currency (CBDC)

 While countries like Bahrain, Tunisia, Austria and Europe are in the development stages for wholesale CBDCs, other countries Jamaica, the Bahamas, Nigeria etc have already launched their retail CBDCs.

-But some countries have chosen to implement a hybrid model of digital payment which includes both wholesale and retail CBDC.
-India, China, and Australia are a few examples of countries that are piloting both types of CBDCs.
+But some countries have chosen to implement a hybrid digital payment model which includes both wholesale and retail CBDC.
+India, China, Australia, Brazil, and the U.A.E are a few examples of countries that are piloting both types of CBDCs.

 Potential Benefits of Adopting CBDCs